gookarthik/Read/README.md

   - Set the server, for this, right click on server, create and server a pop-up window will open In general give name as pgsql
      In connection give host name as localhost, then username as postgres password as postgres then save

   To Create Database
-  - Right click on Database which is below Server then Create and Database, pop-up window will appear
-  - Give Database name as bulkdata and press OK.

-  To Create Database
   -

   - Right click on Database which is below Server then Create and Database, pop-up window will appear
   - Give Database name as bulkdata and press OK.

   To connect to our Database